Divide and Conquer: 3D Point Cloud Instance Segmentation With Point-Wise Binarization: Our Method

 \subsubsection{Grouping HPs}

 We utilize semantic prediction and develop one modified variant of DBSCAN~\cite{ester1996density} to group HPs.
 Specifically, we extend the traditional unsupervised DBSCAN to a weakly-supervised version by feeding semantic labels to guide clustering.
 With the weakly supervised information, PBNet can lead to much accurate clustering.
-Meanwhile, considering that the number of HPs is often huge, we further take K-Dimensional Tree~(KD-Tree)~\cite{zhou2008real,ramasubramanian1992fast,bentley1975multidimensional}, and CUDA to speed up the clustering process.
-As a result, the time complexity can be substantially reduced from $\mathcal{O}\left(N_h^2\right)$ to $\mathcal{O}\left(N_h\log(N_h) / (K_c * T)\right)$, where $N_h$ is the number of HPs, $K_c$ is instance category number, $T$ is thread number of CUDA.
+Meanwhile, considering that the number of HPs is often huge, we further take binary search, and CUDA to speed up the clustering process.
+As a result, the time complexity can be substantially reduced from $\mathcal{O}\left(N_h^2\right)$ to $\mathcal{O}\left(N_h\log(N_h) / (K_c * T)\right)$, where $N_h$ is the number of HPs, $K_c$ is semantic category number, $T$ is thread number of CUDA.
 Overall, our HP grouping method is both accurate and fast.